PedroF20/social-news-platform/README.md

   - Regular users can view published articles.
 - **Article Management:**
   - Admins can create draft articles and publish them.
-  - Users can view paginated published articles.
+  - All users can view paginated published articles.
-- **Pagination:** Smooth navigation for articles with "Next" and "Previous" buttons.
+- **Pagination:** Smooth navigation for articles with "Load more" button.

 ## Future improvements

-- Add image upload feature to the creation/edit.
+- Add image upload feature to the article creation/edit.
-- Further improve testing.

 ## Installation